smaht-dac/pipelines-docs/docs/pipelines/duplicates_illumina.md

 Arguments:

-- *-optical_dup_pix_dist*: maximum offset between two duplicate clusters to consider them optical duplicates.
+- *-\-optical_dup_pix_dist*: maximum offset between two duplicate clusters to consider them optical duplicates.
 For structured flow cells (NovaSeq, HiSeq 4000, X), the pipeline currently uses 2500.

 *Note: The actual implementation of the above command in the pipeline is more complex to support distributed execution, but functionally equivalent.*